 I submitted my first task but I can’t claim my second task.
 What happened?

-If you have submitted your first task and are unable to claim your second task, that means that either (1) the mentor from the organization has not yet approved your work, or (2) the contest administrators have found an issue with your Parental Consent Form.
+If you have submitted your first task and are unable to claim your second task, that means that either (1) a mentor from the organization has not approved your submission yet, or (2) your parental consent form has not been approved yet.